gl-eb/Glebs-Article-Template/README.md

 ## Usage

-To use the format, you can use the format names `gat-pdf` and `gat-html`.
+Set the format name to `gat-pdf` to use the template.
 For example:

 ```bash